MelvinHDZS/booking-system-C9-geolocation/0000-google-maps-api.md

 ## Adoption strategy

 -   We think Google Maps API implementation will not going to “ break” our team and the C9 cohort will be feel more comfortable because the amount of documentation and tutorials that we can find going to help us a lot to be more efficient results.
+- At least our team needs to coordinate with the users team, because they have information in their DB about users and it can be more practical take information from their DB.

+# How we teach this
+- We have the necessity of read a lot of documentation, and not just that.
+Make a research about real situations, for example we didn’t find how to change the icon instead of someone of another webpage in the Google’s documentation.

+- We decided to call or divide this RFC in 2 subtopics.
+How integrate Googles Map API in the web page, and How to put prices.
+So it can be more easy to understand if you are from other team.
+Of course all the explanation is dense, but with this “subtopics” you quickly understand on what this is focused.

 # Unresolved questions

 -   We are on charge about how to make locations points, but we don’t see the design page on the figma file, but this is more related in a global way than a problem in the project.

+- There is more alternatives about the automatically script to put prices over the map?
+Until now, yes.
+We didn’t thought or know a better alternative, but of course this can be changed if it’s too hard.